• Business

 Difference Between Repo Rate and Reverse Repo Rate

-The two Liquidity Adjustment Facility with the Central Bank are - Repo Rate and Reverse Repo Rate.
+The two Liquidity Adjustment Facility with the Central Bank are the Repo Rate and Reverse Repo Rate.
 Repo Rate is the rate at which interest is charged by the central bank, i.e. Reserve Bank for granting loans to a commercial bank.
-As against, Reverse Repo Rate is the rate at which interest is given to the banks which park their excess money with the Reserve Bank of India.
-What is Repurchase Option Agreement?
+As against, the Reverse Repo Rate is the rate at which interest is given to the banks which park their excess money with the Reserve Bank of India.
+What is a Repurchase Option Agreement?
 Repo is an abbreviation for the Repurchase Option Agreement.
-It is a contract between … [Read more...]
+It is a contract … [Read more...]

 Difference Between CRR and SLR